-Education in Greece is mainly centralised and governed by the Ministry of Education and Religious Affairs (YNAIO) at all levels.
+Education in Greece is mainly centralised and governed by the Ministry of Education and Religious Affairs (ΥΠΑΙΘ) at all levels.
 The Ministry exercises control over public schools, formulates and implements legislation, administers the budget, co-ordinates national level university entrance examinations, sets up the national curriculum, appoints public school teaching staff, and co-ordinates other services.
 Regional education directorates, on the other hand, supervise the implementation of the national education policy and refer directly to the Minister of Education.
-They have relatively little autonomy in matching the specific requirements of the region with the support of the local directorates of primary and secondary education, while schools/school units (under the competence of the relevant directorate of education) must implement the centrally regulated policies.
+They have relatively little autonomy in matching the specific requirements of the region with the support of the local directorates of primary and secondary education which function under the competence of the regional directorate of education, while schools/school units (under the competence of the relevant directorate of education) must implement the centrally regulated policies.